Alabama State Route 255: History

 SR 255 was originally named Rideout Road in honor of 1st Lt.
 Percy Rideout, who was killed in action in France on October 8, 1918, and was posthumously promoted and awarded the Distinguished Service Cross for "extraordinary heroism in action".
 In 2001, the road was renamed Research Park Boulevard for Cummings Research Park, which the road bisects.
-(The southward extension into the Arsenal is still named Rideout Road.)
+(The southward extension into the Arsenal is still named Rideout Road.
+Additionally, a small road on the original alignment north of US 72 is named Rideout Road.)

 In 2005, a three-mile extension was constructed to connect with Bob Wade Lane on the north side of Huntsville.
 This section was named in honor of Martin Luther King Jr. and built to the same road standards as the present at-grade portion of SR 255, allowing for future upgrade to limited access.
 The road was built as part of a deal with the Toyota Motor Manufacturing Alabama Plant to allow faster access to I-565.

 In 2013, the at-grade intersection with SR 53 was replaced with an interchange.
 As part of this work, existing at-grade intersections with Blake Bottom Road and Dan Tibbs Road were eliminated, making the route all freeway from the Arsenal boundary to SR 53.
 These roads provide access to numerous subdivisions in northwestern Huntsville.
 That action created a traffic bottleneck in the afternoon, as traffic going from northbound SR 255 to these roads has to take the SR 53 ramp and then make a U-turn at the interchange to get to the frontage road intersections on the southbound side.
 A plan was created for an overpass at Blake Bottom Road to provide access from the northbound side of SR 255 but, in 2012, the Alabama DOT informed the city of Huntsville that the state will not pay for this project.
-After years of debate, in 2017, the ALDOT reached an agreement with Madison County to build the interchange; the county announced on September 10 that work will begin before the end of the year.
+After years of debate, in 2017, the ALDOT reached an agreement with Madison County to build the interchange; the county announced on September 10 that work would begin before the end of the year.
 The interchange opened in 2020.